LibreDMR/OpenGD77_UserGuide/OpenGD77_User_Guide.md

 - **The firmware is still under development and there are some key areas of functionality which are supported in the official firmware but not in this firmware**
 - SMS message Tx and Rx **are not currently supported**, but may possibly be supported in the future.
-- Dual Watch is not supported, and **may never be supported**, because this functionality can almost be replicated using the Channel or Zone scan feature
 - Scan Lists **are not supported** because Channel or Zone scan feature provides almost identical functionality.
 - Privacy and Encryption **will not** be supported, as its illegal for Amateur Radio use, developers in some countries (*e.g.* Australia) are now legally required to put a back door access into any encryption systems at the request of the government, hence effectively making it illegal or impossible to develop systems that contain encryption.
-- Battery saving features have **not been developed**, hence this firmware causes much higher battery usage in Rx when there is no signal.
-Some battery saving features may be developed in the future, however some advanced features like the S meter will not be possible if battery saving is implemented.

 ### Download links and other resources